 Sessions are offered from June 22-September 4 to cover the entire summer until school begins.
 Yep, we LOVE CAMP!...It’s really the ENTIRE SUMMER!!!
 You can register for each week individually, meaning you only pay for the weeks you want.

 Regular camp hours are 9:00am to 4:00pm.
 These are the main hours for our weekly activity schedules.

-AM Care is between 6:00-9:00am and PM Care is between 4:00-7:00pm, which includes care and several supervised activity options.
+AM Care is between 7:00-9:00am and PM Care is between 4:00-7:00pm, which includes care and several supervised activity options.
 These additional hours are included with the cost of camp, at no additional charge, with pre-registration before Wednesday for the following week.
-Otherwise, late fee charges will apply at expected time of dismissal as we plan staff according to pre-registrations.

 All forms need to be completed at time of registration and no later than Wednesday for the following week, pending availability to ensure we can plan for the safe arrival of your child.
 Current Y membership and deposit (deposit counts toward the total camp fee) is required at registration.
 Balance of the cost of each week is due before June 8th for weeks 1-4, June 29th for weeks 5-8, and before July 13th for weeks 9-11.

 Special events are age-appropriate and fun to ensure an exciting summer and are chosen based on a variety of factors including but not limited to: safety, ratio requirements, and educational value.
 View our special events schedule here.

 Several Camp Open Houses are planned throughout the year to meet camp staff and see camp facilities (weather pending).
 Visit the top of this webpage for current dates/times.
 To answer all questions and concerns, we're happy to meet with all families!
 A meeting with the Camp Director is a great start to the camp decision process.
-To schedule a tour and meeting, please call Brenda Dempsey at (732) 257-4114.
+To schedule a meeting, please email Preeti Srivastava at firstname.lastname@example.org.

 Camp Yomeca also holds Parent Orientations on two different nights before the start of camp to go over everything parents and campers need to know to acclimate to camp.